ThymeChrystal/ctf-writeups/DownUnderCTF2021/leaking-like-a-sieve.md

 We can see when we send `%6$s` we get the flag!

-We can get the same result manually, now we know the locations, by answering `%6$s` to the question:
+We can get the same result manually, now we know the location, by answering `%6$s` to the question:
 ```
 $ nc pwn-2021.duc.tf 31918
 What is your name?